bibliotechie/client/README.md

 To build the client, you need to have `make`, [Node.js][node] v6.3+, and [Yarn][yarn] installed.
-If you're using Debian/Ubuntu/etc., note that while it's likely possible to get Node.js and Yarn from the default apt repos, it's generally not recommended, since they don't get frequent updates.
-Follow the instructions on the respective sites to install them instead.
+If you're using Debian/Ubuntu/etc., note that while it's likely possible to get Node.js and Yarn from the default apt repos, it's generally not recommended, since they don't get frequent updates, and there's a good chance you won't be able to build.
+Follow the instructions on the respective sites to install them instead (using their respective apt repos is recommended).

-Once you have those set up, building consists of running `make app` in the top level source directory, with the `API_URL` environment variable set to the URL of the API root.
-If this is intended to be a production build, you should also set `NODE_ENV=production`.
-If you're using oauth for some reason (Antithesis doesn't support it, but h does), then you'll also need to set the `OAUTH_CLIENT_ID` environment variable.
+Once you have those set up, building consists of running `make app` in the top level source directory, with the `API_URL` environment variable exported with the URL of the API root (including the leading `https://`/`http://` and trailing `/`).
+For development builds, keep in mind that this URL should be the full URL from the perspective of the browser, not the host, so use forwarded ports as needed.
+If this is intended to be a production build, then you should also `export NODE_ENV=production`.
+If you're using oauth for some reason (Antithesis doesn't support it, but h does), then you'll also need to export the `OAUTH_CLIENT_ID` environment variable.

 To install on the Antithesis server, copy the `build/` directory as Antithesis's